NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/NextGenSoftware.OASIS.API.Providers.BlockStackOASIS/README.md

-﻿# NextGen Software WEB4 OASIS API BLockStack OASIS Provider
+﻿# NextGen Software WEB4 OASIS API BlockStack OASIS Provider

-WEB4 OASIS API BLockStack OASIS Provider is one of the many WEB2/WEB3 providers that plug in and integtate into the OASIS.
+WEB4 OASIS API BlockStack OASIS Provider is one of the many WEB2/WEB3 providers that plug in and integtate into the OASIS.

 Initial Release targeting OASIS API v2.3.1 (Current LIVE REST version): \
 https://api.oasisplatform.world